 Santa Clara County Small Claims Court Locations

-Santa Clara County Small Claims Court cases are heard in 3 courthouses across Santa Clara County.
-The website address for Santa Clara County Superior Court (which will have more information for small claims court cases) is: www.scscourt.org.
-Here are the following locations where Small Claims Court cases are heard in Santa Clara County:
+In Santa Clara County, small claims court cases are heard in 3 courthouses across the County.
+The website for Santa Clara County Superior court is: www.scscourt.org.
+Here are the locations:

 Superior Court – Downtown

 The Superior Court – Downtown is located at:191 N. First St. San Jose, CA 95113-1090

 The Palo Alto Facility is located at:270 Grant Ave.
 Palo Alto, CA 94306-1993